rkritika1508/Sentiment-Analysis-Political-Speeches/README.md

 We have created a dataset of all the parliamentary debates, speeches and discussions from 1998 to 2019.

-We are trying to better understand the attitude of both NDA and UPA towards various issues that the country faces and the responses of the ministers towards them.
+We are trying to better understand the attitude of both NDA and UPA towards various issues that the country faces and the responses of the ministers and the authorities towards them.